CiscoDevNet/terraform-provider-aci/website/docs/r/function_node.html.markdown

 - `sequence_number` - (Optional) Internal property incremented when aaa user logs in.
 - `share_encap` - (Optional) Enables encap sharing on node.
   Allowed values: "yes", "no".
 Default value: "no".
 - `l4_l7_device_interface_consumer_name` - (Optional) The device interface is used to map with a service graph Function Node Connector consumer object.
+Type: String.
 - `l4_l7_device_interface_provider_name` - (Optional) The device interface is used to map with a service graph Function Node Connector provider object.
+Type: String.
 - `relation_vns_rs_node_to_abs_func_prof` - (Optional) Relation to class vnsAbsFuncProf.
 Cardinality - N_TO_ONE.
 Type - String.
 - `relation_vns_rs_node_to_l_dev` - (Optional) Relation to class vnsALDevIf.
 Cardinality - N_TO_ONE.
 Type - String.
 - `relation_vns_rs_node_to_m_func` - (Optional) Relation to class vnsMFunc.
 Cardinality - N_TO_ONE.
 Type - String.